ntaylor0000/google-data-analytics-professional-certificate/1 - Foundations: Data, Data, Everywhere/Module 1/README.md

 - Test your knowledge on proper use of the discussion forum (Practice Quiz: 100%)
 - Test your knowledge on the data ecosystem (Practice Quiz: 100%)
 - Test your knowledge on data analyst skills (Practice Quiz: 100%)
+- Test your knowledge on analytical thinking and outcomes (Practice Quiz: 100%)
+- Module 1 challenge

 ## Learning Log Details: